luy1021/Algorithm_Test/README.md

 proc means data = WORK.TRY110;
 	format melon_seeds melon_seedsl.;
-	var price lnCD1= WORK.TRY110;
+	var price ln= WORK.TRY110;
 	run;
 ```
 Finally, logistic regression in SAS is used to test the explanatory power and prediction accuracy of the model.
 In this example, we get the results of the model under the dual influence of price and logarithmic network effect.
 The following is a code example:<br>
 ```
 proc logistic data = WORK.TRY110;
-	model melon_seeds = price lnCD1/ link = glogit;
+	model melon_seeds = price ln/ link = glogit;
 run;
 ```
 <!-- MATLAB Files -->
 ### MATLAB Files
-Under the MATLAB folder we created four folders based on different pricing strategies, The optimal file, myOPic file, Onestep file, and NOP file represent the optimal pricing strategy, the myOPic file, the onestep file, and the NOP file represent the standard MNL model pricing strategy without network effects.
+Under the MATLAB folder we created four folders based on different pricing policy, The "optimal" file, "myopic" file, "onestep" file, and "nop" file represent the optimal pricing policy, the myopic pricing policy, the onestep-ahead pricing policy, and the standard MNL model pricing strategy without network effects, respectively.
 We will explain how to use the code one by one.
 <!-- Optimal File -->
 #### Optimal File
 In the optimal file, we divide it by product category.
-Taking the "optimal110.m" code file as an example, we first enter the correlation coefficient required by the model.
+Taking the "optimal110.m" code file as an example, we first input the correlation coefficient required by the model.
 ```
 a1=1.15;a2=1.16;a3=1.12;b1=0.16;b2=0.25;b3=0.29;D1=2.06;D2=2.03;D3=2.03;r1=0.67;r2=0.78;r3=0.69;C1=9.99;C2=10.01;C3=10.00;
 x1=0;x2=0;x3=0;theta=0.99;
 t=1;
 ```
-After that, the profit function was established with the goal of maximizing the total profit, and the upper and lower bounds of the cycles and decision variables were set up, and the solution was carried out.
+After that, the profit function is established with the goal of maximizing the total revenue, and the upper and lower bounds of the cycles and decision variables are set up, and the solution is carried out.
 The code is as follows:

 ```
 while t<=1